nuterian/investup/README.md

 # Investup
 Simplifies the process of gaining insight into the growth potential of a company by analyzing patterns and creating a model that predicts success in terms of investment opportunities.

 Prerequisites: You should have `node` instailled on your machine.
-To install download from: `https://nodejs.org/`
+To install download from: [node js](https://nodejs.org/)

 **To Run:**